January 8, 2018

-Projected profit margins for crop production in 2017 are likely to be at or below “breakeven levels” for many producers.
-Crop input costs for seed, fertilizer, chemicals, fuel, etc. have declined slightly from 2016 levels, as have land rental rates in some areas; however, based on current projected prices and trend-line average yields, crop revenues will also likely decline in 2017.
-The profit margins in the livestock sector deteriorated significantly in 2016, and are likely to remain quite tight in 2017.
+Projected profit margins for crop production in 2018 are likely to be at or below “breakeven levels” for many producers.
+Costs for some crop inputs, such as fertilizer and fuel, have declined slightly in the past couple of years, as have land rental rates in some areas; however, crop revenues for many producers have declined at an even greater rate.
+It appears that low commodity prices and lower gross revenue levels in corn and soybean production will likely continue for the 2018 crop year.
+The profit margins in the livestock sector improved somewhat in 2017, but were quite variable, which is a trend that is also likely to continue in 2018.
 Credit availability for agriculture should remain good for farm businesses that are on a solid financial base; however, credit could get much tighter for farm businesses that are in a “higher-risk” financial position.

 Following are some financial strategies for farm businesses to consider during these highly volatile and potential stressful financial times in the farming business: